 Even though I’m not an Amazon affiliate I started by linking to Amazon almost by default, until a few months ago when I began linking to Hive instead.
 Upon hearing that Hive give a small percentage of each sale to an independent book shop I realised I’d rather support that effort than simply boost Amazon’s profits.
 (Also: Amazon don’t need my money, and I’m not a big fan of their attitude toward privacy).

-Earlier this month I heard about Bookshelf and their MO is even more attractive than Hive’s.
+Earlier this month I heard about Bookshop and their MO is even more attractive than Hive’s.
 They provide “ready-made storefront” functionality for independent bookshops, and when a customer buys from a specific shop that shop is given the full profits of each sale.
 Alternately customers can buy from the generic Bookstore store too, in which case the profits are evenly distributed among a pool of independent shops.

 I’m also going to mention to The Outwith Agency about Bookshop.
 They don’t currently have an e-commerce store so this could be some low-hanging fruit.